-Paris Street Art & the City of My Soul Paris is the city of my soul and Paris street art inspires me like no other.
+Paris Street Art: Street Art from the City of My Soul Paris is the city of my soul and Paris street art inspires me like no other.
 In the street art of Paris, you can find in equal measure spray art, acrylic, stencil, 3D sculpture, wheat paste and mixed media.
-Yes, other cities offer each of these to . . .
+Yes, other cities offer each of . . .

-Chechen law enforcement and security officials have recently been unlawfully detaining, torturing and, in some cases, forcibly disappearing gay men.
+Take Me to Church: On Chechnya, Gay Men and Art Chechen law enforcement and security officials have recently been unlawfully detaining, torturing and, in some cases, forcibly disappearing gay men.
 As a gay man, this terrifies me.
-As a human being, I am moved by a piece of art by Hozier who unknowingly and eerily foretold a version of this . . .
+As a human being, I am moved by a piece of art by Hozier who . . .

 Welcome to the first in an on-going series of blog posts in which I will share some of my favorite street art photos of Wynwood.
 Though street art photos will always be the focus of these recaps, amazing candid shots happen before my eyes when flicking photos of street art.
 If there is one . . .